Hagfish

 *

-After devouring two tins of sardines, their silver flesh smothered in mustard and spread on water crackers, I shed my clothes and stepped outside to absorb some hot sun.
+After devouring two tins of sardines, silver flesh smothered in mustard and mashed over water crackers, I shed my clothes and stepped outside to absorb some sun.

-Jesus, no one needs to see that, you old hag! yelled a teenage boy from his bike, scowling and pumping his legs to race away.
+No one needs to see those saggy tits! yelled a teenage boy from his bike, laughing and pumping his legs hard to speed away.

-Since there was no need to disrobe, I aim and fire, instantly knocking him from his bike.
+Since there’s no need to disrobe, I aim and fire, instantly knocking him from his bike.

-I release another stream of goo, just to scare him, and he flips to his knees, scrambling for his phone and crying.
+I release another stream of goo, just to scare him good, and he crawls up to his knees, scrambling for his phone and crying for his mom.

-Attempting to stand, he slips and lands on his back, moaning.
+Attempting to stand, he slips and lands on his back.

 *

-There’s the familiar ache.
+There’s a familiar ache in my pelvis.
 My husband will be home within the hour, and I can’t wait to see him.